-RAPPAPORT claims that we have placed Leninism above Marxism; but Friedrich Adler is of the same opinion.
-This view is erroneous, for without Marxism there is no Leninism.
-We wish to preserve the good traditions of the First International, and even some of the good traditions of the Second International.
+RAPPAPORT claims that we have placed Leninism above Marxism; without Marxism there is no Leninism.
+We wish to preserve the good

 Communism is not of yesterday.
-We must learn the good sides of Guesde, Bebel, Plekhanov, of the Polish social democracy, the Spartacus League, etc.
+We must learn the good sides of BORDIGA has already moved from Guessle, Bebel, Plekhanov, of the the extreme left to the right.
+Polish social democracy, the Spartacus League, etc.

-IN general: the present breathing space must be taken advantage of for studying purposes.
-To learn in itself means to work.
-We must played by the Brunn example.
-73 per cent of the German and Czecho-Slovakian Communist Party are former social-democratic workers.
+TN general: the present breathing space must be taken advantage of for studying purposes.
+To learn in We must cent of the German and Czecho-Slovakian Communist Party are former social-democratic workers.
 We must win over still more social-democratic workers; but we must Bolshevize them.
 The workers want to become good Bolsheviks.
-In Brunn ninetenths of t's workers are good revolutionaries, in spite of the fact that their leaders are half social-demo-
+In Brunn ninetenths of t's workers are good revolutionaries, in spite of the fact that their leaders are half social-democrats.

-O^{UR} policy remains the same.
-We must adapt ourselves to existing conditions without for a moment losg sight of our goal or rudder.
-The bath of the world revolution is more difficult and contains more obstacles and barriers than we at first believed: But we will march on, tho at a slower pace than we thot, and lead Commun-
+OUR policy remains the same.
+We must adapt ourselves to existing conditions without for a moment losing sight of our goal or rudder.
+The and barriers than we at first believed.